Bearer/bearer/docs/reference/installation.md

 ### Binary

-Download the archive file for your operating system/architecture from here.
+Download the archive file for your operating system/architecture from the [release page](https://github.com/bearer/bearer/releases).

 Unpack the archive, and put the binary somewhere in your `$PATH` (on UNIX-y systems, `/usr/local/bin` or the like).
 Make sure it has permission to execute.